Blog>Trade>Growing your trade business>What's the average heat pump engineer salary?

 Heat pump engineers are currently in high demand across the UK.
-With several government grants available to switch to renewable energy, more homeowners are choosing heat pumps as an alternative way to heat their homes.
+More homeowners are choosing heat pumps as an alternative way to heat their homes.
 So, how much can heat pump engineers earn?
 Let’s take a closer look.

 Heat pump engineers install, maintain, and service a variety of ground source and air source heat pumps.